NoroffFEU/programming-foundations-ca-JeanArce/README.md

 This object has the following properties:

-- brand (String), the manufacturer of the vehicle
+Apple (String), the brand of the phone
+13 (Number), the phone model
-- model (Number), the vehicle velocity in `kmph`
+256 (Number), the phone memory
-- etc
+Specification (Array), the different specification of the phone On (Boolean), if the phone is on or not
+Switch (Function), if the phone is switchOn or switchOff